 Applying for Other Levels of Education

-At the National Board of Education's site Studyinfo.fi you can find information about upper secondary and vocational school studies and higher education offered in English, and apply for the studies online.
+At the National Agency for Education's site StudyInfo you can find information about upper secondary education, vocational studies, and higher education, and apply for studies online.
 Content includes application dates and deadlines, and information for immigrants.
 Some higher education studies are available in English.

-- StudyInfo.fi > General upper secondary education for information on International Baccalaureate Diploma, The European Baccalaureate, Reifeprüfung Diploma, International schools in Finland, Application Procedures, and Finnish matriculation examination
+- StudyInfo > International general upper secondary education in Finland for information on International Baccalaureate Diploma, The European Baccalaureate, Reifeprüfung Diploma, International schools in Finland, Application Procedures, and Finnish matriculation examination

-- StudyInfo.fi > Vocational education and training for Fields of Vocational Education and Application Procedures
+- StudyInfo > Vocational education and training for Fields of Vocational Education and Application Procedures

-When applying for adult education or education in a foreign language (i.e. not Finnish or Swedish), it is still advisable to confirm the application procedure directly from the educational institution.
+When applying for studies it is always advisable to confirm the application procedure directly from the educational institution.

 See also: Study in Finland: Student exchange and International study programmes.

-Religious Education is a compulsory subject both in comprehensive schools and upper secondary schools.
+Religious Education is mandatory in Finnish schools.
 Every pupil can receive Religious Education according to his or her own religion if the denomination is registered in Finland, and if there is a minimum of three pupils who belong to that specific denomination.

-Non-religious pupils study a subject called Life Perspective Studies, which includes ethics, worldview studies and comparative religion.
+Non-religious pupils may study a subject called Life Perspective Studies, which includes ethics, world-view studies and comparative religion.

 This is Finland: Religion Lessons Support Kids' Identities